xexyl/sgit/README.md

 has only been added in case someone needs it.
 The debug output does not quote files with spaces or other unsafe characters either.

+Note that as of version `1.0.3 06-11-2024` the tool does not act on symlinks as this causes a git type change; edit the target of the symlink instead.

 See the usage below or run `sgit` by itself (or with the `-h` option) to see the rest of the options.